blockchain-it-hr/ethererum-poa-clique-kubernetes-template/README.md

 ![BlockchainIT](logo.png)

-# Ethererum Proof of Autgority Clique Kubernetes template
+# Ethererum Proof of Authority Clique Kubernetes template
 Use this template to start Proof of Authority network on your kubernetes cluster or locally on minikube.

 # Kubernetes